 Let’s face it – dogs are weird.
 They eat their own poop, chase their tails, irrationally hate the mailman, and choose trash over fresh kibble.
 We love our canines even more for all their quirks, which is why the unexpected ones terrify us so much.
 Reverse sneezing is a common phenomenon in dogs, especially those with short snouts and flat faces, but it can prompt panic in inexperienced pet parents.

 A few things to know right off the bat:

-- All sizes and breeds of dog can reverse sneeze; the behavior is not unusual and is typically triggered by a specific irritant or allergen.
+- All sizes and breeds of dogs can reverse sneeze; the behavior is not unusual and is typically triggered by a specific irritant or allergen.

-- To make it stop, you can massage your dog’s throat to stop the spasm, or very briefly over your pup’s nostrils with a hand (triggering a swallow reflex that usually makes the sneeze end).
+- To make it stop, you can massage your dog’s throat to stop the spasm or very briefly covering your pup’s nostrils with a hand (triggering a swallow reflex that usually makes the sneeze end).